Were you there when they crucified my Lord?

 IV.
 Other Early Variants

-The wide variety of sources, especially the earliest ones from Chicago, Nashville, Georgia, and (possibly) Alabama, within a span of 20 years, suggests this spiritual already had a wide currency before its first known printing ca. 1884–1885, or it spread quickly via performances by Slayton’s Jubilee Singers and the Fisk Jubilee Singers.
+The wide variety of sources, especially the earliest ones from Chicago, Nashville, Georgia, and (possibly) Alabama, within a span of 20 years, suggests this spiritual already had a wide currency before its first known printing in 1892, or it spread quickly via performances by the Fisk Jubilee Singers, Slayton’s Jubilee Singers, and others.
 The Fisk version of 1902 (Fig. 3) was widely reprinted, including at Hampton (1909) and by white publishers, such as Homer Rodeheaver’s Plantation Melodies (1918), making it one of the most influential printings in the early 20th century.
 Many hymnals use an arrangement by C. Winfred Douglas (1867–1944), written for the Episcopal Hymnal 1940.

 by CHRIS FENNER